hindu-comm/mail_stream_indology/2013/05/Sanskrit_syntax/142__Dominik_Wujastyk.md

 >
 >
 I
-​ completely agree about the admiration for Speyer's book.
+ completely agree about the admiration for Speyer's book.
 It's really quite extraordinary.
 Deeply laced throughout with Paninian references (fully understood for their linguistic meaning) and showing a sensitive and original flair for translation and understanding of his examples.
 Amazing book.

-Dominik​
+Dominik

 -------------- next part --------------